One-bedroom-turn-flexible-space works for a family of four

 We’re back with an ambitious renovation in Brooklyn’s Clinton Hill Co-ops!
 We first introduced this project on the Sweeten blog with a focus on the transformable bedroom designed to disappear into the living area.
 Now, we can have a look at the rest of this gorgeous home and other thoughtful ways a family of four united conventionally distinct spaces to create an elegant machine for living, dining, and entertaining.

-Before buying, Casey and Kumar, who are both designers and artists, thought hard about whether they could find a home that would allow their family to stay in New York; moving out of the city for more space seemed like the only option.
-But when they found a one-bedroom in Clinton Hill with a wall of south-facing windows, the pair posted their project on Sweeten to find a contractor who could manage major renovations in each room.
-We introduced them to this Sweeten general contractor who helped bring the couple’s collaborative drawings to life.
+Before buying, Casey and Kumar, who are both designers at Studio Miller Atre, thought hard about whether they could find a home that would allow their family to stay in New York; moving out of the city for more space seemed like the only option.
+When they discovered a one-bedroom in Clinton Hill with a wall of south-facing windows, the pair posted their project on Sweeten, a free service matching renovators with vetted general contractors.
+They were introduced to a Sweeten general contractor who helped bring the couple’s collaborative drawings to life.

 The biggest challenge, having assigned the only bedroom to their children, was locating their own.
 Their design for a wall of custom millwork that deploys a pull-down bed surrounded by retracting walls allowed them to trade in floor area otherwise devoted solely to sleep for more play space and more work and entertaining space.

 In the bathroom, Casey and Kumar aimed for a general upgrade that would make the room serviceable and comfortable without being a stark departure from the building’s modernist design origins.
-The focus of this effort was curating a collection of classic fixtures featuring simple geometries—uncomplicated fixtures on a clean backdrop of tile.
+The focus of this effort was curating a collection of classic fixtures featuring simple geometries in Inca black stone mosaic tiles with uncomplicated fixtures on a clean backdrop of tile.

 Across the board, Casey and Kumar sought alternatives to the standard palette of new materials often seen in renovations.
 They wanted to avoid glossing over the particular history and character of the building with a layer of ‘newness’, looking instead to keep the finishes in line with what was there before.
 By picking up on material cues from their favorite furnishings, this family was able to infuse many technical design decisions with uncharacteristic and inspiring warmth!